Introducing Cloud Cost Recommendations

 Digging into the recommendations there is two quality of service [QoS] recommendations; guaranteed and burstable.

 Both QoS recommendations are computed based on the historical CPU and Memory utilization data.
 The implementation uses decaying histograms for CPU samples and Memory peaks.
 The Guaranteed resources are calculated at the 90th percentile.
 For Burstable resources, lower and upper bound are based on 50th and 95th percentiles respectively.
-Doing this by hand would certainly be a task that is not fun and easily accomplished with Cloud Cost Management.
+Doing this by hand would certainly be a task that is not fun and easily accomplished with our Cloud Cost Management platform.

 Harness, Your Guardian of Cloud Costs